 On November 4, 2008, history was made.
 Obama became the 44th President-Elect of the United States with a landslide victory, the first Black elected to the highest office in America.
 One hundred and forty-six years after the Emancipation Proclamation, African Americans' march toward freedom, civil rights, equity, and full participation culminated in the leadership of this nation.
 A dream too long deferred had been realized.
 A new chapter in American history had begun.

 In October 2009, Obama won the Nobel Peace Prize for "his extraordinary efforts to strengthen international diplomacy and cooperation between peoples."
-Obama responded to the honor with surprise and humility, saying that the award was a "call to action" to engage other nations worldwide to promote peace.
+Obama responded to the honor with surprise and humility, saying the award was a "call to action" to engage other nations worldwide to promote peace.

 The second inauguration of Barack Obama as President of the United States marked the commencement of the second term of Barack Obama as President and Joe Biden as Vice President.
 A private swearing-in ceremony occurred on Sunday, January 20, 2013, in the Blue Room of the White House.
 A public inauguration ceremony occurred on Monday, January 21, 2013, at the United States Capitol building.

-The inauguration theme was "Faith in America's Future," a phrase that draws upon the 150th anniversary of Abraham Lincoln's Emancipation Proclamation and the completion of the Capitol dome in 1863.
+The inauguration theme was "Faith in America's Future," which draws upon the 150th anniversary of Abraham Lincoln's Emancipation Proclamation and the completion of the Capitol dome in 1863.
 The theme also stressed the "perseverance and unity" of the United States and echoed the "Forward" theme used in the closing months of Obama's reelection campaign.
 The inaugural events held in Washington, D.C., from January 19 to 21, 2013, included concerts, a national day of community service on Martin Luther King, Jr. Day, the swearing-in ceremony, luncheon and parade, inaugural balls, and the interfaith inaugural prayer service.
 The presidential oath was administered to Obama during his swearing-in ceremony on January 20 and 21, 2013, by Chief Justice of the United States John G. Roberts.

 Compiled by Dr. Neil Gale, Ph.D.